Is your program like unschooling?

 “Children learn how to make good decisions by making decisions, not by following directions.” ~ Alfie Kohn

 My child follows an online curriculum.
-Does that work with your school’s philosophy?
+Does that work with your program’s philosophy?

 “Just as eating against one’s will is injurious to health, so studying without a liking for it spoils the memory, and it retains nothing it takes in.” ~ Leonardo da Vinci

-Some people immediately see the social value of our school and think they can fill the perceived academic void by having their child follow an online curriculum at home.
+Some people immediately see the social value of our program and think they can fill the perceived academic void by having their child follow an online curriculum at home.
 An online course is fine if it truly is your child’s choice.
-However, any type of academics or extra-curricular activity that is forced upon your child is contrary to our school’s philosophy.
-It sends a mixed-message to your child that school is for playing and the “real” learning takes place at home.
-This not only adversely affects your child but the entire school community.
+However, any type of academics or extra-curricular activity that is forced upon your child is contrary to our program’s philosophy.
+It sends a mixed-message to your child that our program is for playing and the “real” learning takes place at home.
+This not only adversely affects your child but the entire learning community.